CloverTerrace/Weather/README.md

 # Clover Terrace Weather Dashboard, created by Alyssa Rozsa 🍀

-A live weather page for Clover Terrace, a higher elevation micro-climate within Aliquippa.
+A live weather page for Clover Terrace, a small, higher elevation micro-climate within Aliquippa, a historic city along the Ohio River.
 Frequently updated throughout the day to provide current conditions from an Ecowitt station via the Weather Underground API.

 ## how it works 🌪️